redseacomputing/redseacomputing.github.io/_posts/2021-03-18-TDD2-structure-of-unit-tests.markdown

     }

+Perhaps everyone will now say that this is far too expensive for so little code.
+Because the advantages tend to emerge in the long term: <br>
+>By constantly refactoring in small steps, you get a maintainable product that is readable and therefore more cost-effective.

 This is part two of the TDD kickstart beginner series.
-Here is part [part 3](https://redseacomputing.github.io/2021/TDD3-preparation-of-tests)
+Here is [part 3](https://redseacomputing.github.io/2021/TDD3-preparation-of-tests)